boostsecurityio/boostsec-scanner-gitlab/README.md

 **NOTE**: We recommend you not put the API token directly in your pipeline file.
 Instead, it should be exposed via a **secret**.

+### `BOOST_CLI_VERSION` (Optional, string)

+Overrides the cli version to download when performing scans.
+If undefined, this will default to pulling "1".

-### `CI_DOCKER_PROXY` (Optional, string)
+### `BOOST_DOCKER_PROXY` (Optional, string)

 Enable or disable the gitlab dependency proxy for docker images.
 May be set to one of the following values:
-- disabled: disable the proxy (default)
 - group: enable the group proxy
 - direct: enable the direct proxy

-### `BOOST_CLI_VERSION` (Optional, string)

-Overrides the cli version to download when performing scans.
-If undefined, this will default to pulling "1".

 ### `BOOST_IGNORE_FAILURE` (Optional, boolean string, default false)